Right-to-try law: Critics

-Recent developments
+Further developments

-When President Trump signed the legislation into law in May 2018 he said, "We will be saving—I don't even want to say thousands, because I think it's going to be much more.
+When Trump signed the legislation into law in May 2018 he said, "We will be saving—I don't even want to say thousands, because I think it's going to be much more.
 Thousands and thousands.
 Hundreds of thousands.
 We're going to be saving tremendous numbers of lives."

-Following the passage of the Trickett Wendler, Frank Mongiello, Jordan McLinn and Matthew Bellina Right to Try Act, as of June 2019 only two patients have received access to experimental medical products through the federal right to try pathway.
+As of June 2019 only two patients have received access to experimental medical products through the federal right to try pathway.
 In February 2019, one of the namesakes of the federal law, Matt Bellina, who has ALS, said that he gained access to an experimental treatment through the drug company Brainstorm.
-However Brainstorm said that they would not be accepting any other patients for trials.
+Brainstorm said it would not accept any other patients for trials.
 Frank Mongiello, who also has ALS, still has not found access to a treatment program.
 In an interview his wife said, "We had a lot of hope that if the right to try was passed it would give an incentive for the drug companies to make available the drugs.
 But now it doesn't seem as though the drug companies are giving away their drugs either."